 Christmas at Trafalgar Square

 About the tree

 The Trafalgar Square Christmas tree is usually a Norwegian spruce (Picea abies) over 20 metres high and 50-60 years old.
 It is selected from the forests surrounding Oslo with great care several months, even years, in advance.
 The Norwegian foresters who look after it describe it fondly as 'the queen of the forest'.

 The tree is felled in November during a ceremony in which the Lord Mayor of Westminster, the British ambassador to Norway and the Mayor of Oslo participate.
 It is brought to the UK by sea, then completes its journey by lorry.
 A specialist rigging team erects it in the square using a hydraulic crane.
 It is decorated in traditional Norwegian fashion, with vertical strings of lights.
 Energy-efficient light bulbs are used.

 The lighting ceremony

-Don’t miss the lighting of the world’s most famous Christmas tree on 1st December 2016 in Trafalgar Square at 6pm.
+Don’t miss the lighting of the world’s most famous Christmas tree, which takes place in Trafalgar Square on 5 December 2019 at 6pm.
 The 25-metre high tree is a gift from the people of Norway to London, in thanks for Britain’s support in World War II.
-This historic tradition has happened every year since 1947, and signals the countdown to Christmas in London.
+This historic tradition has happened every year since 1947 and signals the countdown to Christmas in London.